dappros/ethora/README.md

 ### Contact

-Drop us <a href="https://www.dappros.com/contact-us/">a line</a> if you’re interested to find out more or contribute to the project.
+Drop us <a href="https://www.dappros.com/contact-us/">a line</a> if you’re interested to find out more or to become a contributor to the project.